University of London: 19th century

 The university established by the charters of 1836 and 1837 was essentially an examining board with the right to award degrees in arts, laws and medicine.
 However, the university did not have the authority to grant degrees in theology, considered the senior faculty in the other three English universities.
 In medicine, the university was given the right to determine which medical schools provided sufficient medical training.
 In arts and law, by contrast, it would examine students from UCL, King's College, or any other institution granted a royal warrant, effectively giving the government control of which institutions could submit students for examination by the university.
 Beyond this right to submit students for examination, there was no other connection between the colleges and the university.

 In 1849 the university held its first graduation ceremony at Somerset House following a petition to the senate from the graduates, who had previously received their degrees without any ceremony.
 About 250 students graduated at this ceremony.
 The London academic robes of this period were distinguished by their "rich velvet facings".

-The list of institutions whose students could enter University of London examinations grew rapidly by 1858, including all other British universities as well as over 30 other schools and colleges outside of London.
+The list of institutions whose students could enter University of London examinations grew rapidly by 1858, including all other British universities as well as more than 30 other schools and colleges outside of London.
 In that year, a new charter opened up the examinations to everyone, effectively abolishing the weak link between the university and the colleges.
 This led the Earl of Kimberley, a member of the university's senate, to tell the House of Lords in 1888 "that there were no Colleges affiliated to the University of London, though there were some many years ago".
 The reforms of 1858 also incorporated the graduates of the university into a convocation, similar to those of Oxford, Cambridge and Durham, and authorised the granting of degrees in science, the first BSc being awarded in 1860.